Anna Kurtycz

-Anna Kurtycz (1970-2019) was a Mexican-Polish graphic artist specializing in woodcut engraving.
+Anna Kurtycz (1970-2019) was a Mexican-Polish graphic artist specializing in wood engraving.

 Biography

 Kurtycz was born in Mexico in 1970, as the eldest daughter of the Polish-Mexican avant-garde performance artist Marcos Kurtycz and Mexican economist and author Mercedes Escamilla, and lived in Guadalajara, Mexico for most of her youth.
 She received her undergraduate degree in Biology from the University of Guadalajara and she obtained a PhD in Communication from Paris University XIII.

 From 1990 through 2003 Kurtycz pursued her career as an artist, often combining her artistic talents with her training in Biology and the environment to develop educational programs and materials to promote sustainable development in Latin America.
 She worked as a consultant in communication and education for Unesco on a number of projects, as well as a correspondent for the Mexican journal El Occidental (2000-2001), and as a freelance contributor to the Mexican newspapers El Jaliscience, PuntoG and Público, all while pursuing her career as a graphic artist.
 Her work has been exhibited in Benin, Ghana, Canada, France, Mexico, The Netherlands, the United States and in Spain.
 She has often collaborated with the Dutch artist RUDEK on various projects.
 Kurtycz died in 2019 in the Hague, Netherlands.

 Kurtycz lived and worked in Africa, in Ghana and Benin, from 2008 to 2015.
 There she created exhibitions, art projects and printing workshops for adults and children.
 Her work using printing and graphic arts was sponsored by NGOs and local organizations.

 In 2016, she presented the monograph Marcos Kurtycz.
 Vida y muerte de un impresor on the work of Marcos Kurtycz at the Museo Universitario del Chopo in Mexico.

 Kurtycz's work is catalogued in the French Association for Contemporary Engraving ‘Graver maintenant’, the Contemporary Artists Catalogue of the Bibliothèque Nationale de France, and the Printers Association “Graver Maintenant” (France).